theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/erpconnect-api/erpconnect/ERPConnect.R3Connection.md

 ### <a id="ERPConnect_R3Connection_Protocol"></a> Protocol

-Get / sets the <xref href="ERPConnect.ClientProtocol" data-throw-if-not-resolved="false"></xref> for the communication between client and SAP server
+Get / sets the `ERPConnect.ClientProtocol` for the communication between client and SAP server

 ```csharp
 public ClientProtocol Protocol { get; set; }